-I’m Gabriel Recchia, postdoctoral fellow at the Institute for Intelligent Systems, recent graduate of the Indiana University Cognitive Computing Laboratory, and contributing author to Motivate.
-Play.
-I received my bachelor’s degree in Symbolic Systems from Stanford University in 2007, and my doctorate is in Cognitive Science at Indiana University, with a minor in computational linguistics.
-My academic research primarily concerns computational models of semantic memory and how the statistical structure of the environment interacts with learning mechanisms to produce complex behavior.
+I received my bachelor’s degree in Symbolic Systems from Stanford University in 2007, and my doctorate is in Cognitive Science at Indiana University, with a minor in computational linguistics and with language modelling as my content specialization.